 This EPBC Act Approval was subject to a number of conditions as attached to the approval (see Appendix 3).
 This AEMR has been prepared to address the requirement of Condition 10 of the EPBC Act Approval.

-On the 5th October 2012 the delegate of the Minister for Sustainability, Environment, Water, Population and Communities approved variations to Conditions 3, 5, 6 and 7.
+On 5 October 2012 the delegate of the Minister for Sustainability, Environment, Water, Population and Communities approved variations to Conditions 3, 5, 6 and 7 of EPBC Approval 2010/5498.